msiqueira553/elementary-dropbox-mods/README.md

     sudo ./dropbox-elementary.sh

-which will give you the extra option of installing the elementary themed icons.
+which will give you the extra options of installing the elementary themed icons and restarting your system to complete installation.

 ## After installation